MEBVerwaltungen/metlika/README.md

 ## Images

 There are a few images on the web site, they are all stored in the folder [images](https://github.com/calleo/metlika/tree/master/images).
-The change an image, delete the file you whish to change and upload a new image with identical name as the one you deleted.
+To change an image, delete the file you whish to change and upload a new image with identical name as the one you deleted.